cloudfoundry/docs-deploying-cf/vsphere/deploy_cf_vsphere.md

     Done                    1/1 00:00:00
 </pre>

-During the deploy process, many virtual machines will be created by cloning the uploaded stemcell.
-After cloning, each VM will power up, and request it's specifications from BOSH.
-BOSH will then tell each VM which job it is supposed to run.
-The VM will apply the job specifications based on the deployment manifest, and reboot.
-After the reboot, the VM will contact the BOSH deployment to verify that it was successful.
+During the deploy process, BOSH clones the uploaded stemcell to create virtual machines.
+Each VM powers up and requests its specifications from BOSH.
+BOSH then tells each VM which job to run.
+The VM applies the job specifications based on the deployment manifest and reboots.
+After rebooting, the VM reports its status to the BOSH Director.

 ## <a id="verfy"></a>Verify the Deployment ##